Xenonquake/Why-Void-Linux/README.md

    - You understand your system
    - You control your system
    - Your system serves you, not vice versa

 ---

+<h1 align="center"> If you think good architecture is expensive, try bad architecture </h1>

+---

 <div align="center">